reincas/YALIP/README.md

 If the `Fit` object was initialised with a materials object, the last stage of the energy-level fit will be followed by a Judd-Ofelt fit.

-In order to monitor the fitting progress in mor detail, you can also call the method run with each individual fitting strategy separately:
+In order to monitor the fitting progress in more detail, you can also call the method run for each individual fitting stage separately:

 ```
 for stage in stages: